Maybe because I didn't light it till two o'clock, but whatever.

 And the women were destroyed.

-The Clinton camp for you millennials had a unit called Bimbo eruptions, and its existence, its purpose was to destroy the reputation of women who accused.
+The Clinton camp for you millennials had a unit called Bimbo Eruptions, and its existence, its purpose was to destroy the reputation of women who accused.

 If we're being consistent, go after Janae Palmer, not Ray Rice.

-You're gonna get trash.
+You're going to get trash.

 Fine.